 Neuschwanstein is located on the opposite hill to Hohenschwangau Castle.
 Tickets for Neuschwanstein can be bought from the ticket Centre along with your ticket to Hohenschwangau.
 A combined ticket can be bought to tour both castle’s.
 Also located in the village by the picturesque Alpine lake is the Museum of the Bavarian Kings.
 This museum takes you through the lives and History of all the former Royals of Bavaria.
 The town of Fussen is very picturesque and well worth some time to explore.

 Tips for visiting Hohenschwangau:

 Ticket for Castle entry can be bought online at the visitors centre.
 This highly recommended if bringing your kids as the lines can be perilously long.
 There is a surcharge of 1.80 Euro at ticket to book online.
-Personally, I would be more than happy to pay this than stand inline with my kids for 30 plus minutes awaiting tickets.
+Personally, I would be more than happy to pay this than stand in line with my kids for 30 plus minutes awaiting tickets.
 Alternatively arrive early for the opening of the booking office.
 Ticket prices for adults are 12 Euro with kids under 18 free of charge.
-You can buy a combined Hohenschwangau/Neuschwanstein ticket for 23 Euro’s.
+You can buy a combined Hohenschwangau/Neuschwanstein ticket for 23 Euro.
 The tour last for 35 minutes.

 Hohenschwangau really is a fairytale castle complete with its tales and lives of a royal family.
 It was a hit with all us.
-Our girls being brought up with Disney Princesses really thought it could have been a true fairytale castle.Visiting castle is a great family travel day out
+Our girls were brought up with Disney Princesses really thought it could have been a true fairytale castle.Visiting castle is a great family travel day out